 The California budget is created from a multi-faceted process that takes place in the first half of each calendar year.
 CFT is an active participant in the process because public school and community college districts receive two-thirds of their funding from the state, and decisions made by state legislators set the stage for those made by district governing boards.

 The CFT Research Department analyzes the state budget and the impact it will have on education, from early childhood to university.
-The Research Briefs cover the entire budget process, from the governor’s initial proposals in January, to the May Revision and the final budget passed by the California Legislature and signed by the governor.
-The analyses are listed below by year and date, with the most recent on top.
+The Research Briefs span the timeline of budget process, from the governor’s January proposals to the adopted and signed budget.